 How to register

-Registrants may go to City Hall to register in person, or may mail in their registration form to: City of Tucson, Finance Department, Attn: CU Registration, P.O.
-Box 27210, Tucson AZ 85726.
-The registration form is available at the link at the bottom of this page, it may be picked up in person at City Hall at the first floor Business License windows, or may be obtained by calling the Finance Department at: (520) 791-4566.
+Registrants may register in person (at the office location listed above), or may mail in their registration form to: City of Tucson, License Section, Attn: CU Registration, P.O.
+Box 27210, Tucson AZ 85726-7210.
+The registration form is available at the link at the bottom of this page, and it may also be picked up in person, or obtained by calling the License Section at: (520) 791-4566.
 Each registrant must sign the registration form before a notary public.
-Registrants who turn in their properly attested registration statement in person at City Hall will receive two copies of the certificate of registration in person.
+Registrants who turn in their properly attested registration statement in person will receive two copies of the certificate of registration in person.
 Registrants who mail in their properly attested registration statement will receive two copies of the certificate of registration by mail.

 The cost of registering a civil union is $50.00.
 The cost for terminating a civil union registration, or to obtain an additional copy of the certificate of registration is $10.00.
 Checks should be made payable to the "City of Tucson".